-- 1. Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml - 2.
-Specimen collected from in/out straight catheter and positive culture with any number of microorganisms, at least one of which is a bacterium of $\geq 10^2$ CFU/ml
+- 1. Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of $\geq 10^5$ CFU/ml - 2.
+Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml